 You are more susceptible to pet allergies if someone in your family also has an allergy or asthma.
 If you are exposed to pet dander at a young age, then you are less likely to develop a pet allergy.
 Some studies have shown that children who grow up with a dog in their home during their first year of life have a higher resistance to upper respiratory infections.

 Complications of a Pet Allergy

 When inflammation occurs over a long period of time, there is a higher risk of sinus infections.
-The obstructions make you more susceptible to develop bacteria in your sinuses.
+The obstructions make you more susceptible to developing bacteria in your sinuses.
 People with asthma often have a hard time managing their symptoms during a time of an allergy present.
 If you have asthma, it is so crucial that you avoid allergens as best as possible.

 Prevention of a Pet Allergy

 The best way to prevent a pet allergy is to ensure that you do not have pet allergies before you bring a new animal into the home.
 To make sure that your guests with allergies are as comfortable as possible, you can do simple tasks such as vacuuming regularly, washing sheets and items that the animals lay on.
 The goal is to get up as much dander as possible.